undiffagents/uagent/README.md

 	ua
 		Purpose: Code specifically for the UAgent.
 Currently just ua.py, which has the UndifferentiatedAgent class (for use with Think).
 		Primaries: Dario (+Colin)

+Other Directories:

+	run
+		Directory used as the local 'server' for the in input process.
+(The agent runfiles are now in /agents/).

+	webapp
+		Used in input processing.